Luxor Temple (Egypt) - ancient egyptian complex

 Facts, informations and history of Luxor Temple

-During the Christian era, the temple was transformed into a church.
-For thousands of years she was buried under the street and houses of the city of Luxor.
-On the walls of some buildings, after traces of hardened salt, you can see how deeply the temple was underground.
+During the Christian era, the temple was transformed into a church, which proves its continuing importance as a place of worship.
+For thousands of years it was partially buried under the streets and houses of Luxor, which allowed it to survive many centuries in relatively good condition.
+You can see traces of hardened salt on the walls of some buildings, which show how deep the temple was underground.

 "A temple for magical rites, existing for two millennia, designed to evoke an understanding of creation and creation power in viewers." - John Anthony West